tlepple/data_origination_workshop/README.md

 ##### Why use these tools together?

-By combining CDC with Kafa Connect we easily roll out a new system that could elimate expensive legacy solutions for extracting data from databases and replicating them to a modern `Data Lake`.
+By combining CDC with Kafa Connect we easily roll out a new system that could eliminate expensive legacy solutions for extracting data from databases and replicating them to a modern `Data Lake`.
 For more information on that see my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop) where we explore one of these new data lakes.
-This approach requires very little configuration and will have a minimal performance impact our your legacy databases.
+This approach requires very little configuration and will have a minimal performance impact on your legacy databases.
 It will also allow you harness data in your legacy applications and implement new real-time streaming applications to gather insights that were previously very difficult and expensive to get at.

 ---
 ---